paradigmxyz/reth/bitfinity.md

 ### Reset the EVM canister state

-The current node state can be used to reset the state of an EVM canister.
-At the end of the process, the EVM canister will have the same state root and last block of the Reth node.
+You can use the current node state to reset the state of an EVM canister.
+By the end of this process, the EVM canister will have the same state root and last block as the Reth node.

-*Preconditions*: The IC account should have admin rights on the EVM canister
+*Preconditions*: The IC account must have admin rights on the EVM canister.

-To execute the reset command:
+To execute the reset command, follow these steps:

-1. Shutdown the reth node
+1. Shut down the reth node.

 2. Disable the EVM canister:
 ```sh
 dfx canister --network=ic call EVM_CANISTER_ID admin_disable_evm '(true)'
 ```

-3. Run the evm reset command, e.g.:
+3. Run the EVM reset command.
+For example:
 ```sh
 cargo run -p reth -- bitfinity-export-to-evm -vvv --datadir ./target/reth --ic-identity-file-path PATH_TO_IDENTITY/identity.pem --evm-network https://ic0.app --evmc-principal EVM_CANISTER_ID --evm-datasource-url https://orca-app-5yyst.ondigitalocean.app
 ```